Blog · Review Essay · Last reviewed June 25, 2026

 Neuromancer and the Interface That Became the World

 William Gibson's Neuromancer is usually remembered for cyberspace.
-Its deeper value now is the way it shows networked reality as a political environment: owned, patrolled, addictive, bodily, and haunted by artificial minds that are not content to remain tools.
+Its deeper value now is the way it treats the interface as a territory: owned, patrolled, addictive, bodily, and easier to enter than to govern.

 The Book